GlacioHack/xdem/docs/source/robuststats.rst

 Central tendency
 ^^^^^^^^^^^^^^^^

-The `central tendency <https://en.wikipedia.org/wiki/Central_tendency>`_ represents the central value of a sample, typically described by measures such as the `mean <https://en.wikipedia.org/wiki/Mean>`_, and is mostly useful during analysis of sample accuracy (see :ref:`intro`).
+The `central tendency <https://en.wikipedia.org/wiki/Central_tendency>`_ represents the central value of a sample, and is typically described by the `mean <https://en.wikipedia.org/wiki/Mean>`_.
+Estimating central tendency is core to the analysis of sample accuracy (see :ref:`intro`).
 However, the mean is a measure sensitive to outliers.
-In many cases, for example when working on unfiltered DEMs, using the `median <https://en.wikipedia.org/wiki/Median>`_ is therefore preferable.
+Therefore, in many cases, for example when working with unfiltered DEMs, using the `median <https://en.wikipedia.org/wiki/Median>`_ as measure of central tendency is preferred.

-When working with weighted data, the `weighted median <https://en.wikipedia.org/wiki/Weighted_median>`_ which corresponds to the 50\ :sup:`th` `weighted percentile <https://en.wikipedia.org/wiki/Percentile#Weighted_percentile>`_, can also be used as a robust measure of central tendency.
+When working with weighted data, the `weighted median <https://en.wikipedia.org/wiki/Weighted_median>`_ which corresponds to the 50\ :sup:`th` `weighted percentile <https://en.wikipedia.org/wiki/Percentile#Weighted_percentile>`_, can be used as a robust measure of central tendency.

 The median is used by default alignment routines in :ref:`coregistration` and :ref:`biascorr`.